 Becker Vineyards is popular and can be standing room only if visiting on a weekend.
 They have done a great job in utilizing the large indoor and outdoor space to provide numerous tasting stations.

 There is an onsite restaurant and multiple tables and covered seating area throughout the grounds.
 It’s almost a destination in itself…you can easily spend the day here if you simply want to be outside with friends soaking up the endless views of vines and lavender fields while sipping good wine.
+The destination alone makes it one of the best wineries in Fredericksburg to visit, the wine makes it one to stay and sip in.

 If you do visit Becker Vineyards look into doing the “Reserve Wine Library” tasting.
 The library sessions are $60 for the general public and $50 for Wine Club Members.